Thursday, August 01, 2019

 All the modifications on the rear axle were done by the Team himself in their workshop in Ouderkerk aan den IJssel.

 Also completely new will be the drivetrain of the tractor.
-The drivetrain will have a completely new billet 3-speed JGGH Engine & Transmission Solution gearbox with a homemade steel driveshaft between the gearbox and the clutch, an 11 inch Van der Waal Pulling Parts centrifugal clutch with a steel flywheel and a homemade steel bell housing.
-The newly developed gearbox by JGGH Engine & Transmission Solution will have a CNC-milled aluminum housing with custom-built shafts and hardened Toolox gears.
+The drivetrain will have a completely new billet 3-speed JGGH Engine & Transmission Solutions gearbox with a homemade steel driveshaft between the gearbox and the clutch, an 11 inch Van der Waal Pulling Parts centrifugal clutch with a steel flywheel and a homemade steel bell housing.
+The newly developed gearbox by JGGH Engine & Transmission Solutions will have a CNC-milled aluminum housing with custom-built shafts and hardened Toolox gears.
 The transmission is completely new and was never used in a limited super stock tractor before.
-JGGH Engine & Transmission Solution also has developed and built the gearbox for the new Red Impact 4.5t / 9960lbs Farm Stock tractor during the last winter.
+JGGH Engine & Transmission Solutions also has developed and built the gearbox for the new Red Impact 4.5t / 9960lbs Farm Stock tractor during the last winter.
 The Dutch company JGGH Engine & Transmission Solution is owned by Jurrien van de Geer and Geert de Heus.
 Jurrien van de Geer and Geert de Heus aren't very unknown persons in the pulling sport, they own and driving the John Deere 7710 tractor called ''Secret of the Valley'' in the 4.5t / 9960lbs farm stock class.

 For the optimum grip on the dutch pulling tracks, Aad and Bart decided to purchase a set of new uncut Firestone 24.5x32 Puller 2000HP tires on new polished Keizer Wheel aluminum rims from the USA.